stephenverderame/cpp_book/src/testing/gtest.md

 ```
 Now instead of each single test looping over a list of values, we can make the entire test fixture take an argument and pass a series of parameters to the test fixture.
-I'd also like to mention that instead of specifying values, `testing::Range(start, end, [optional increment])` can be used instead of `testing::Values()` or `testing::ValuesIn()` to get a sequence of values starting at `start`, ending at `end`, and incrementing by 1 or `increment` each step.
+I'd also like to mention that instead of specifying values, `testing::Range(start, end, [optional increment])` can be used instead of `testing::Values()` or `testing::ValuesIn()` to get a sequence of values
+starting at `start`, ending at `end`, and incrementing by 1 or `increment` each step.

-If all you want to do is simply repeat tests, you can use the `--gtest_repeat` parameter to simply call the tests over again.
+If all you want to do is simply repeat tests, you can use the `--gtest_repeat` command-line parameter to simply call the tests over again.

 ## Typed Tests

-Typed tests are quite similar, expect they allow you to make a test fixture a template and specify the template arguments to repeat all tests with.
-A difference with typed tests however, is that we must define the test suite as typed as well using the macro `TYPED_TEST_SUITE` along with indicating a test should be types as well with the `TYPED_TEST` macro.
+Typed tests are quite similar, except they allow you to make a test fixture a template and specify the template arguments to repeat all tests with.
+A difference with typed tests however, is that we must define the test suite as typed using the macro `TYPED_TEST_SUITE` along with indicating that a test should be typed with the `TYPED_TEST` macro.

 ```C++
 template<typename T>